ricallinson/deuce/README.md

 ### ./confs

 Any directory that has the name "confs" will be treated as a bucket of configuration files.
 You can add any number of ".yaml" and ".json" files into this directory. __YUI3 Offline__ will map this directory into a YUI Module where each file found will be represented as an attribute of the module.
+For example;

 	./app
 		/group